-Soon after Menokin’s chimney, we repaired an 1870s brick building.
-This era of construction meant ⅛” black mortar joints that had suffered deferred maintenance for at least the last 70 years.
+Soon after Menokin’s chimney, we began repairs on an 1870s brick building that had incurred damage from a recent earthquake.
+This era of construction meant black mortar joints under 1/4″ in diameter and projecting masonry profiles that had endured deferred maintenance.

 Most mortar in the decorative projecting bands of masonry had been washed out by rain flooding the skyward-facing joints.
 Dissimilar metals (anodic cast iron drains downstream of large cathodic copper built-in gutters) contributed to internal drain leader failure.
 The resulting leaks had caused major deterioration of masonry at the building corners through the foot-thick+ walls.